John Spenkelink: Background

-Death Penalty
+Death penalty

-In a 1972 court case, the U.S. Supreme Court struck down death penalty schemes in all states, ruling that it had been applied unfairly.
+In the 1972 court case Furman v.
+Georgia, the U.S. Supreme Court struck down death penalty schemes in all states, ruling that it had been applied unfairly.
 Florida and other states rushed to rewrite less-arbitrary laws.

 Spenkelink appealed his sentence, but in 1977, Governor Reubin Askew of Florida signed Spenkelink's first death warrant.
 In 1979 Askew's successor, Governor Bob Graham, signed a second death warrant.
-Spenkelink continued to appeal, earning stays from both the U.S Court of Appeals and the U.S. Supreme Court, but both stays were overturned, meaning that Spenkelink would be the first man put to death involuntarily (Gilmore had insisted he wanted to die) since executions were resumed in the U.S. in 1976.
+Spenkelink continued to appeal, earning stays from both the U.S Court of Appeals and the U.S. Supreme Court, but both stays were overturned, meaning that Spenkelink would be the first man put to death involuntarily (Gilmore had insisted he wanted to die) since executions were resumed in the U.S. in 1977.

 Spenkelink's case became a national cause célèbre, encompassing both the broader debate over the morality of the death penalty and the narrower question of whether capital punishment fit Spenkelink's crime.
 His cause was taken up by former Florida Governor LeRoy Collins, actor Alan Alda, and singer Joan Baez, among many others.
 Also at issue was whether capital punishment discriminated against the poor and underprivileged—Spenkelink often signed his prison correspondence with the epigram, "capital punishment means those without capital get the punishment."

 The execution was finally carried out on May 25, 1979, in "Old Sparky", the Florida State Prison electric chair.
-That morning, Doug Tracht, a popular Jacksonville disc jockey, aired a recording of sizzling bacon on his radio program and dedicated it to Spenkelink.
+That morning, Doug Tracht, a popular Jacksonville disc jockey known as "The Greaseman," aired a recording of sizzling bacon on his radio program and dedicated it to Spenkelink.